bucs110fall2024/final-project-giankyle-and-gaven-s-team/README.md

 ### Features

-1. User interface with keyboard interactions with the player
+1. Home Gui
-2. Graphics for each phase of the scene
+2. Predicts stock over period of time
-3. Start menu
+3. Saved stocks for future references
-4. Moveable character that interactive with the whole game
+4. Buttons for each stock that was inputted
-5. Game over and thank you screen
+5. Top stocks of each da

 ### Classes